acend/website-hugo/site/content/en/trainings/tekton.md

   img2 : "images/trainings/ACEND_Lara@2x.jpg"
   img3 : "images/trainings/ACEND_CodeDe@2x.jpg"

 main_text: "With Tekton, the Kubernetes ecosystem gets a flexible way to integrate continuous integration and continuous delivery systems.
-With a modular approach, Steps, Tasks and Pipelines become standardized cloud-native resources.
-In Tekton Basics training, you'll get a chance to see for yourself how the CI/CD world is seamlessly integrated into cloud-centric environments."
+Based on a modular approach, Steps, Tasks and Pipelines become standardized cloud-native resources.
+In the Tekton Basics training, you'll get a chance to see for yourself how the CI/CD world is seamlessly integrated into your cloud-native environments."

 accordion:
     enable : true